zjhe02/CRSDUN/README.md

 ## Citation

-If this code helps you, please consider citing our works:
+If this code helps you, please consider citing our work:

 ```
 @InProceedings{crsdun_cvpr2026,